 What is MIS-C?

 Health care providers and local health departments are asked to maintain a high degree of suspicion for MIS-C in pediatric and adolescent patients presenting with symptoms similar to Kawasaki Disease or ill individuals who have been previously exposed to COVID-19 with signs and symptoms.
-Patients have presented with persistent fever*, hypotension, multiorgan (cardiac, gastrointestinal, renal, hematologic, dermatologic, and neurologic) involvement, and elevated inflammatory markers.
-Respiratory symptoms have been present in some, but are not a common finding.
+Patients have presented with fever, shock, multiorgan (cardiac, gastrointestinal, hematologic and dermatologic) involvement, and elevated inflammatory markers.”

 Reported Cases of Multisystem Inflammatory Syndrome in Children (MIS-C)